Doctor of Ministry, Talbot School of Theology, Biola University, La Mirada, CA 2005

 Dr. Doug Burford started his professional career in 1984 as a social worker in an inner-city environment.
 The relational dysfunctions that often worsen urban poverty exposed the limits of social work for creating life change.

 This led Doug to seminary for training to address the spiritual roots of human problems.
-He held three Presbyterian pastorates in very different settings, adding breadth to his experience of American cultures.
+He has held pastoral positions in Presbyterian and in Alliance (C&MA) churches—all in quite different settings—adding breadth to his experience of American cultures.
 Pastoral ministry led Doug to an appreciation for therapeutic work as complimentary to spiritual growth, and an important aspect of one’s journey toward wholeness.
 He wanted to learn more about how to help people through counseling.

 While the graduate counseling program was intense and equipping, Dr. Burford wanted to expand his expertise in helping couples through relationship challenges.
 Nearly everything he read mentioned the research of Dr. John Gottman.
 Dr. Gottman’s writings, and the resources offered by The Gottman Institute, recounted relationship situations all couples could relate to, and offered practical approaches to overcoming familiar problems.

 After becoming trained as an Educator to lead the Gottman Institute’s “The Seven Principles for Making Marriage Work” program, Doug completed three levels of training in Gottman Method Couples Therapy, as well as specialized training in affairs and trauma.
-He is currently studying Emotionally Focused Couples Therapy (Dr. Sue Johnson) and the research of Dr. Patrick Carnes on sexual addiction in a couples context.
+He has also completed a Certificate Course with Dr. Sue Johnson that integrates Attachment Theory and Emotionally Focused Couples Therapy.
+He is currently studying the research of Dr. Patrick Carnes on sexual addiction in a couples context.

 Dr. Burford leads with his wife, Claudia, “The Seven Principles for Making Marriage Work” workshop.
 She is a trained Facilitator for the Gottman Institute’s “Bringing Baby Home” program, which Doug co-leads with her.